 Traveling on an empty stomach is a bad idea.
-Thus, local Malaysian restaurants (or restoran in Malay) should be on your list of priorities.
+Thus, local Malaysian restaurants (or “restoran” in Malay) should be on your list of priorities when you are planning a trip to Malayasia.
 Particularly, it’s just as important to start a conversation with the people you’re visiting as it is to find good food.
-So it’s a good idea to familiarize yourself with Malay vocabulary for the restaurant before you arrive.
+So, it’s a good idea to familiarize yourself with Malay vocabulary for the restaurant before you arrive.

 In order to avoid ordering the wrong meal due to misunderstandings, this blog’s lesson on how to order food in Malay will be quite beneficial to you.
 Here are some additional choices for Kuala Lumpur eateries that you may try before we take you out to practice your Malay.